+Thank you for taking the time to check out our website.
+We understand that this may be an overwhelming time if you’ve recently been involved in the juvenile justice system or have recently been adjudicated.
+We are here to help you.
+We’ve taken some time to put together some of the top things you should know about having a case in court.
 You are entitled to have an attorney represent you if have to go to court on an allegation of delinquency in Juvenile Court.
 The paperwork that you have been given should have the name and contact information for your attorney.
 It is important that you contact your attorney as soon as possible, before discussing the case with anyone else.
 They will be able to help you prepare for your court case, and among other things, they will remind you to dress appropriately for court

 Need to see a visual check-list?
 The Juvenile Justice Section of the Division of Adult Corrections and Juvenile Justice has put together a chart that shows the court process which can be accessed here.

 If you are charged with an offense that happened at school, in addition to the court case, you may have consequences at school.
 The Advocates for Children’s Services at Legal Aid NC work to protect your rights.
 They have created a brochure entitled “Know Your Rights, Remedies & Resources”.

 What exactly is a YDC or Detention Center?: This YouTube video explains what Detention Centers and Youth Development Centers (YDC) are, the differences and what attorneys, parents, and youth can expect if their adjudication includes a stay in either.
 Please watch this short video created by NC DPS.

 Being adjudicated (having a formal judgement against you) in juvenile court can have lasting consequences.
 You are eligible for an expunction if:

 2. 18 months has passed since you were released from the jurisdiction of juvenile court,